 This type of local issue will be known to local lawyers and surveyors and may well explain why a property seems to be a bargain.
 You should make sure the local experts advise you before proceeding – especially if it looks too good to be true!

 Huge problems have been caused by constructors unable to finish the construction of apartments.
+Unfortunately many individuals and families buying property in Spain ended up paying a mortgage for a home they could not enjoy.
 So much so that legislation has been introduced by the Spanish Parliament to increase protection for purchasers.

 When buying an off-plan property, it is vital to ensure that the constructor has the appropriate bank guarantees to protect the deposits provided by the purchasers.